 The PEI plebiscite had shown that a multi-option referendum could work well.
 Some reformers told Attorney-General Eby that a multi-option referendum would be better in BC.
 However, when New Zealand held their first multi-option referendum in 1992, every household in the country received a booklet in the mail, with detailed explanations of all four models, much more detail than Elections BC could give.
 New Zealand’s public education program ran for many months.
 It included TV debates with proponents of each of the four models.
 Of the 55% of registered electors who took part, an overwhelming 85% voted to change their electoral system.
 In the second part of the same vote, 70% favoured MMP.

 So a good multi-option referendum is indeed possible.
 There was no time for that in BC, unless the referendum would have been the next spring, two years into the government’s mandate, when it might well have been suffering from a mid-term slump that would have led to PR’s defeat.
+Besides, Elections BC needed more time for new boundaries.
 No one wanted to wait that long.
 But a fast process was incompatible, as we have just seen, with a multi-option referendum.

 expected voters to accept that the first question was the most important

 (although Elections BC materials did not say that).
 But many felt overwhelmed